Entropy plateaus, transitivity and bifurcation sets for the $\beta$-transformation with a hole at $0$: Introduction

 It was shown by Urba\'{n}ski \cite{Urbanski-87} that

 Kalle {\em et al.} \cite{Kalle-Kong-Langeveld-Li-18} investigated the topological structure of $\EE_\beta$, and conjectured that a similar identity should hold for all $\beta\in(1,2]$, namely,

 Baker and Kong \cite{Baker-Kong-2020} proved the conjecture for the special case when $\beta$ is a {\em multinacci number}, i.e. the positive root of $x^{n+1}=x^n+x^{n-1}+\dots+x+1$, where $n\in\N$.
-The main purpose of this paper is to prove the conjecture for all $\beta\in(1,2]$.
+The main purpose of this paper is to prove the conjecture for all $\beta{>1}$.

-\begin{theorem} The equation \eqref{eq:dimension-identity} holds for all $\beta\in(1,2]$. \end{theorem}
+\begin{theorem} The equation \eqref{eq:dimension-identity} holds for all $\beta{>1}$. \end{theorem}

 The identity \eqref{eq:dimension-identity} is an instance of the interplay between the ``parameter space" (in this case, $\EE_\beta$) and the ``dynamical space" (in our case $K_\beta(t)$) which was first observed by Douady \cite{Douady-1995} in the context of dynamics of real quadratic polynomials.
 Theorems of this type have frequently occurred in the literature in a variety of settings.
 For instance, Tiozzo \cite{Tiozzo_2015} considers for $c\in\R$ the set of angles of external rays which ``land" on the real slice of the Mandelbrot set to the right of $c$ (parameter space) and the set of external angles which land on the real slice of the Julia set of the map $z\mapsto z^2+c$ (dynamical space), showing that these two sets have the same Hausdorff dimension.
-More recently, Carminati and Tiozzo \cite{CT-2021} proved an identity analogous to \eqref{eq:dimension-identity} in the setting of continued fractions, and the present authors proved a similar result in the context of densities of Cantor measure (see \cite{Allaart-Kong-2022}).
+More recently, Carminati and Tiozzo \cite{CT-2021} proved an identity analogous to \eqref{eq:dimension-identity} in the setting of continued fractions, and the present authors proved a similar result in the context of densities of Cantor measure (see \cite{Allaart-Kong-2022}). {This phenomenon has also been observed in the context of unique non-integer base expansions and some other settings \cite{Huang-Kong-23, Jiang-Kong-Li-22, Kong-Li-Lv-Wang-Xu-20}.}

 Since the map $\eta_\beta: t\mapsto \dim_H K_\beta(t)$ is a decreasing devil's staircase, it is natural to consider also the {\em dimension bifurcation set}

 Clearly $\BB_\beta\subseteq \EE_\beta$.
 As noted in \cite{Kalle-Kong-Langeveld-Li-18}, the inclusion is proper for most values of $\beta$, since $\EE_\beta$ typically has isolated points whereas $\BB_\beta$ does not.
 However, Baker and Kong \cite{Baker-Kong-2020} showed that $\BB_\beta=\EE_\beta$ when $\beta$ is a multinacci number.
 We extend this result here as follows: